JetBrains/kotlin-web-site/pages/docs/reference/mpp-supported-platforms.md

 > A target that is not supported by the current host is ignored during building and therefore not published.
 {:.note}

+If you'd like to contribute to Kotlin and add support for a new platform, see [Add support for a new target platform](mpp-add-new-target-platform.html).